Bejmach/flashlight_tensor/README.md

 ## Library made for my neural network project named "Flashlight"

-*Currently undocumented and untested, so If you can, use something different*
+*Currently undocumented, so If you can, use something different*